• Skip to primary navigation

 Compliance

 Instead, the platform can automatically screen all payees against a blacklist.
-Not only does this reduce the risk of fraud, it prevents losses caused by payment errors.
+Not only does this reduce the risk of fraud, but it also prevents losses caused by payment errors.
 It also keeps you from criminal liability.
 You never want to do business with a supplier on the OFAC blacklist.

 Supplier Portal